 Several clients have asked me to set up Project Management solutions in SharePoint.
 I am, after all, “the SharePoint guy with PMP training”.

-I was saying to someone this morning, “SharePoint and Project Management are arcane arts to most people, so trying to combine the two is a treacherous undertaking”.
+I was saying to someone this morning, “SharePoint and Project management are both arcane arts to most people, so trying to combine the two is a treacherous undertaking”.
 That said, if we can do a good job of leveraging SharePoint to support Project Management, it’s very powerful.

 Here are some of my notes on the topic.